Skills-Learnings/React-Advanced/README.md

 2. Open the terminal and navigate to the root folder of project.
 3. Execute the command `npm install` and after that execute `npm run dev` command.
 4. Open the localhost url returned in the browser and verify that project is running.
-5. To run the test execute `npm run test` comment and verify that tests are working.